noahclements/CivLife/README.md

 COMPLETE-create a building interface

--create a hut class( uses the interface) huts are meant for people to live in.
+COMPLETE-create a hut class( uses the interface) huts are meant for people to live in.
 5 people per hut.

 -make a purchase building UI